-The following Summary Compensation Table shows the compensation earned for the time period served as an executive officer during the last three fiscal years by (i) Michael B. McCallister, our Chief Executive Officer during 2012, (ii) James H. Bloem, our Chief Financial Officer, (iii) each of our three other highest compensated executive officers serving at December 31, 2012 (collectively, the "Named Executive Officers").
+The following Summary Compensation Table shows the compensation earned for the time period served as an executive officer during the last three fiscal years by (i) Bruce D. Broussard, our President and Chief Executive Officer, (ii) James H. Bloem, our Chief Financial Officer as of December 31, 2013, (iii) each of our three other highest compensated executive officers serving at December 31, 2013 (collectively, the "Named Executive Officers").